susji/agentyesno/README.md

 To make usage clearer, `agentyesno` will only serve one Sign Request at a time.
-Other clients will have to wait until for their turn.
+Other clients will have to wait for their turn.

 # How to use?